rise-lang/mlir-doc/README.md

 These Intermediate operations are constructed during the first lowering phase `(rise -> intermediate)` and are mostly used to model indexing for reading and writing multidimensional data.
+They have similarities with views on the data.
 For details on the translation of these codegen operations to the final indexings refer to Figure 6 of [this paper[1]](https://michel.steuwer.info/files/publications/2017/arXiv-2017.pdf).